Wrest can be heard on their new CD Yaw

-The handful of people who know this kind of music call it free improvisation, but the rest of the world might say "experimental jazz," or even noise.
+The handful of people who know this kind of music call it free improvisation; others might say "experimental jazz," or even noise.
 This group played on tour for several years, mainly in the Midwest and Southeast, and after seven years has the chance to do it again.
 Wrest is restless, using all their imagination each show to do something stranger than we did the night before.

 "Wrest-ing never does serious bodily harm but might scare your aunties and inlaws out of the room real quick.
 Sound and magic tricks on sax, floor percussion, bass.
 What happened?
 We don't know what we're doing until we're doing it."

 Jack Wright is a veteran saxophone improviser based mainly in Philadelphia.
 Since the early 1980s he has been touring through the US and Europe, finding interesting partners and playing situations.
-Now pushing 80 he is still touring widely, engaged with players outside music school careerdom and mostly unknown to the music press.
-His influence has extended through writings, most recently The Free Musics, published in 2017.
-As for his playing, he possibly has the widest vocabulary of any saxophonist, an expert at leaping pitches, punchy, precise timing, sharp and intrusive multiphonics, surprising gaps of silence, and sounds often animalistic and obscene.
+Touring throughout the country in the 80s got him called the "Johnny Appleseed of free improvisation.".
+Now 81, he is still touring widely, engaged with players outside music school careerdom and unknown to the music press.
+In recent years his influence has grown through his writings, The Free Musics (2017), and recently Shaky Ground (2022), dealing mainly with the current political crisis.
+As for his playing, he has one of the widest vocabularies of any saxophonist, an expert at leaping pitches, punchy, precise timing, sharp and intrusive multiphonics, surprising gaps of silence, and sounds often animalistic and obscene.
 A reviewer for the Washington Post said, "In the rarefied, underground world of experimental free improvisation, saxophonist Jack Wright is king."
-For more info go to springgarden music, for sounds soundcloud.com/#jackwright and writings jackiswright.wordpress.com/
+For more info go to springgarden music

 “Lipson easily stands among the best bassists I’ve heard lately, his terrifically strapping tone epitomizing the decision to really learn how an instrument works.”------Massimo Ricci (Touching Extremes)